 1. Great Passages Signature

 2. Salvation Signature

 3. Doctrine Signature

 4. Prayer Signature

 5. Relationships Signature

 6. Behaviour Signature

 7. Promises/Praise Signature

+(Discontinue of the Manager of the New York of the sector

 (Please insert the Memory Gem "gap fill" and explanation as evidence of memorising your texts.)